HISTORY'S HISTORIES

 The Assembly is the place where the business of Athens' government takes place.
 The Assembly is an opportunity for all male citizens of Athens to speak their minds and exercise their votes regarding the government of their city.
 At the Assembly, every citizen, no matter their social standing, is encouraged to speak their mind.
 It is here, at the Assembly, that you will witness the central and most definitive institution of our Athenian Democracy.

+Hector: Thousands of men are called from all over Attica to be a part of the government.
 To ensure that even the poor can afford to take time off from their work to participate in their government, those attending the assembly are paid for their duties.
 This way, rich or poor, every citizen can take part.

 Plutarch: I think it is a marvelous system!
 What happens inside the Assembly at a trial?